 Unless current and relevant documentation is already held by Disability Information and Support, you will need to arrange documentation from a relevant health professional or specialist which clearly supports the arrangements required and indicates why the form of support is necessary.

-Prior to applying you should contact your Course Coordinators or Lecturers to determine if they plan on setting examinations as assessments and what format these will be in, so that appropriate arrangements can be applied for.
+Prior to applying, you should contact your Course Co‑ordinators or Lecturers to find out whether they plan on setting examinations as assessments and what format these will be in, so that you know what kind of arrangements to apply for.

-Applications open after the examination timetable is viewable in your eVision timetable.
-As applications must be made by the deadline for the relevant examination period, it is recommended that you diarise to complete the process 1 week prior to the deadlines.
-The deadlines are;
+Applications open when the examination timetable becomes viewable in your eVision timetable.
+Applications must be made by the deadline for the relevant examination period, so we recommend you set yourself a reminder to apply 1 week prior to each deadline.

-If you attempt to make an application after the deadline and believe there were exceptional circumstances that prevented you from applying by the deadline you need to clearly explain those exceptional circumstances.
+If you attempt to make an application after the deadline and believe there were exceptional circumstances that prevented you from applying by the deadline, you need to clearly explain those exceptional circumstances.
 Exceptional circumstances include the worsening of an existing condition or the onset of a new condition or injury (verifying documentation will be required).
-Applications that are made after the deadline, and do not meet the criteria for exceptional circumstance, may be declined.
+Applications made after the deadline that do not meet the criteria for exceptional circumstance may be declined.

 Applications are made through your eVision portal.
 To make an application you need to:

 - Click on “Apply here” under section 1, Alternative Arrangements.